-I dedicate my annual participation in the Walk for Hunger to my sister, Shaira, who passed away in 2012.
-This year, as I brainstormed how I might frame my fundraiser, I was forced into a confrontation with the terrible perpetuity of my grief: seven years have passed but the wound of my loss feels as fresh as if it happened yesterday.
-The depressing sense of futility this acknowledgement elicited felt antithetical to the enthusiasm and hopefulness implicit in any act of charity, so I struggled to write anything at all.
+I dedicate my annual participation in the Walk for Hunger to my sister, Shaira Ali, who passed away in 2012.
+This year, as I brainstormed how I might frame my fundraising appeal, I was forced into a confrontation with the terrible perpetuity of my grief; though seven years have passed, the wound feels fresh every time I recall my loss.
+This acknowledgement elicited a sense of futility that felt antithetical to the enthusiasm and hopefulness implicit in any act of charity, and so I struggled to write anything at all.

 It is very difficult to accept that grief is now a fixed aspect of my psyche, the experience being a necessary end in itself, and that there is nothing I can ever do to fully ameliorate the horrendous pain of missing my sister.
 The stubborn persistence of my grief brings to mind da Vinci's famous words, "when once you have tasted flight, you will forever walk the earth with your eyes turned skyward, for there you have been and there you will always long to return."

-This proclamation is as eloquent as it it nihilistic, and that sentiment upset me and explains the resistance I felt to writing this page.
-But when I finally did, I was induced to consider the conceptual parallels between grief, philanthropy, and whatever da Vinci was talking about.
-This led me to think differently.
-Though we are aware that the societal need for charity has been universal throughout history, we don't act philanthropically with the expectation that once we do enough, we won't have to anymore.
-Instead, we give to charities in order to alleviate the suffering of today - a worthy end in itself.
-Just as it would be unreasonable to reject any blemished mentality, it would be misguided to consider utopias the only healthy and decent societies.
+We are all aware that the societal need for charity has been universal throughout history.
+Nevertheless, we don't give charity with the expectation that once we give enough, we won't have to anymore.
+Instead, we support charities in order to alleviate the suffering of today - a worthy end in itself.
+Just as it is valuable to act philanthropically without expecting to solve society's problems, it is valid to duly care for oneself without anticipating perfect health.
+Further, just as it would be unreasonable to reject any blemished mentality, it would be misguided to consider utopias the only healthy and decent societies.

 I feel so honored to carry on this tradition of fundraising in loving memory of my sister.
 Project Bread provides indispensable services to those in need across Massachusetts.
 Last year, Walk for Hunger participants raised $2.4 million to support solutions to this problem, which shockingly affects 1 in 10 residents in the state.
 Your support will empower this effective organization to continue its valuable, virtuous work.
 Please consider making a contribution!